Welcome to today's edition of the Rush 24-7 podcast.

 Nightline got their first dibs on them.

-There are two members of this organization that have resigned today or last night.
+There are two members of this organization that have resigned today or last night, one and they're both former CIA directors.

-And they have resigned, and that's also not helping the uh the credibility of these tapes.
+One is James Woolsey and the other one is John Deutsch and they have resigned and that's also not helping the uh, the credibility of these tapes.

 They have resigned because they say that the primary funder, the guy funding this intelligence group, is actually control.

-Quick time because it would ruin their careers.
+If they have anything to say about it, quick time, because it would ruin their careers.

 It would take the Democratic Party down the tubes.

-Their whole argument is Bush lied.
+Their whole argument is, Bush lied.

 Bush lied about weapons and Bush lied us into war.